Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 For more details, see the [3DSceneLayerInfo-common](../docs/1.6/3DSceneLayer.cmn.md), [3DSceneLayerInfo-point](../docs/1.6/3DSceneLayer.psl.md) and [heightModelInfo](../docs/1.6/heightModelInfo.cmn.md) pages.

-### Geometry Model and Storage
+## Geometry Model and Storage

 All Scene Layer types make use of the same fundamental set of geometry types: points and triangles.

 The Array Buffer View controls geometry storage and consumption representation.
 For example, the Array Buffer View can require per-vertex layout of components.
 This orders the vertex position, normal and texture coordinates to ensure the same pattern across the Scene Layer.

-Both 3D Object and Integrated Mesh layer types model geometries as triangle meshes using the mesh-pyramids profile.
-The mesh-pyramids profile uses the triangles geometry type to store triangle meshes.
+Both 3D Object and Integrated Mesh layer types model geometries as triangle meshes using the meshpyramid profile.
+The meshpyramid profile uses the triangles geometry type to store triangle meshes.
 The meshes have a reduced level of detail, are segmented by features, and available in the interior nodes.

 For more details regarding 3D objects and point scene layer, see [Geometry](../docs/1.7/geometry.cmn.md).

 For more details regarding point cloud scene layer, see [defaultGeometryShema](../docs/2.0/defaultGeometrySchema.pcsl.md).

-### geometryDefinition
+## geometryDefinition

 Defines the layouts of the mesh geometry and its attributes.

 For more details regarding Integrated Mesh and 3D objects in 1.7, see the [geometryDefinition](../docs/1.7/geometryDefinition.cmn.md).

-### Textures
+## Textures

 Textures are stored as a binary resource with a node.
 The texture resource contains the texture images.
 I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats such as S3TC and ETC2.
 Both integrated mesh and 3D object profile support textures.
 Authoring applications can provide additional texture formats using `textureEncoding` declarations.

 For more details, see the [Textures](../docs/1.7/texture.cmn.md) section.

-### textureSetDefinition
+## textureSetDefinition

 Defies the set of textures that a mesh can reference.

 For more details regarding Integrated Mesh and 3D objects in 1.7, see the [textureSetDefinition](../docs/1.7/textureSetDefinition.cmn.md).

-### materialDefinition
+## materialDefinition

 List of material classes used in this layer.
 Physically based materials that are feature-compatible with glTF materials.

 For more details regarding Integrated Mesh and 3D objects in 1.7, see the [material definition](../docs/1.7/materialDefinitions.cmn.md).

-### Attribute Model and Storage
+## Attribute Model and Storage

 I3S supports two ways to access attribute data.
 They can be accessed through: